WebAssembly/spec/spectec/test-prose/TEST.md

 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop (VVCONST V128 [c_1]) from the stack.
 3. Assert: Due to validation, laneidx < |$lanes(sh, [c_1])|.
-1. If u_0? is not defined, then:
+4. If u_0? is not defined, then:
   a.
 Let nt be $unpacked(sh).
-  a.
+  b.
 If sh is of the case SHAPE, then:
     1) Let (SHAPE lnt lns) be sh.
     2) Let c_2 be $ext($storagesize(lnt), $storagesize(nt), U, $lanes(sh, [c_1])[laneidx]).
     3) Push (nt.CONST c_2) to the stack.
-2. Let nt be $unpacked(sh).
+5. Let nt be $unpacked(sh).
-1. If sh is of the case SHAPE, then:
+6. If sh is of the case SHAPE, then:
   a.
 Let (SHAPE lnt lns) be sh.
-  a.
+  b.
 If u_0? is defined, then:
     1) Let ?(sx) be u_0?.
     2) Let c_2 be $ext($storagesize(lnt), $storagesize(nt), sx, $lanes(sh, [c_1])[laneidx]).
     3) Push (nt.CONST c_2) to the stack.